TentativeConvert/LaTeX2Anki/README.md

 3. Anki

    In Anki, you will once need to import the deck `example/example.apkg` so that the note type `MathCloze` becomes available in Anki.
-(Hopefully, this will also install the necessary fonts for MathCloze in Anki -- need to check this.)
+(Hopefully, this will also install the necessary fonts for MathCloze in Anki -- I need to test this.
+Exporting `example.apkg` with the option `export media` did lead to a larger file than exporting without this option, so hopefully this difference is caused precisely by the fonts.)

    You can immediately delete the deck again after importing it.